 Enter “KIEV” as the reference / comment

-The food programme in Kiev serves 150 people, many of them Holocaust and Second World War veterans of whom some are Righteous Gentiles.
-It enables them to receive a 3-course good quality, hot lunch for six days of the week.
+The medical programme serves around 200 people, many of them Holocaust and Second World War veterans, of whom some are Righteous Gentiles.

 BBLBIA was founded by B’nai B’rith UK in March 1998 as an associate office of B’nai B’rith International’s Centre for Human Rights and Public Policy in Washington DC.